2025 Xi'an Grand Prix: Quarter-finals

-Daniel Wells (pictured in 2013) defeated Liam Pullen to reach the semi-finals of the tournament for a second consecutive year.
+Daniel Wells (pictured in 2013) defeated Liam Pullen 5–2 to reach the semi-finals of the tournament for a second consecutive year.

-The quarter-final match between Williams and Lyu was tied at 2–2 at the mid-session interval.
-Williams made breaks of 68 and 70 as he took a 4–2 lead, but Lyu responded with breaks of 94 and 62 to tie the scores at 4–4.
-Williams won the 36-minute deciding frame to reach the 69th ranking semi-final of his professional career.
+Williams and Lyu were tied at 2–2.
+Williams then made breaks of 68 and 70 as he took a 4–2 lead, but Lyu responded with breaks of 94 and 62 to tie the scores at 4–4.
+Williams won the 36-minute deciding frame to reach his 69th ranking semi-final.
 "I didn't play great, but I stuck in there," Williams said afterwards.
 "He let me off the hook a little bit.
 He was the better player, but I managed to find a way to scrape over the line."
-Pullen and Wells were also tied at 2–2 at the mid-session interval, but Wells then took three frames in a row to win 5–2 and reach the semi-finals of the tournament for a second consecutive year.
+Pullen and Wells were also tied at 2–2, but Wells then took three frames in a row to win 5–2 and reach the semi-finals of the tournament for a second consecutive year.
 It was the fourth time Wells had reached a ranking semi-final.
 "I'm here to win," Wells said afterwards, noting that he had been working on the mental side of the game as well as his fitness levels.
 "If you told a 12-year-old me that I would play Mark Williams in the semi-final of a major tournament, it would have been a dream come true.
 But it is the reality now.
 I don't want to go home in the semi-final."

 Gary Wilson, runner-up at the 2025 Wuhan Open earlier in the season, faced O'Sullivan, whom he had beaten only once in their eight previous professional meetings.
 Wilson won the first three frames with breaks of 74, 101, and 79.
-O'Sullivan won frames four and five, but Wilson won frame six with a century break of 120 and then took the seventh for a 5–2 victory.
+O'Sullivan won the next two, but Wilson won frame six with a century of 120 and then took the seventh for a 5–2 victory.
 "Against [O'Sullivan], you can tell he's trying to look at signs," Wilson commented afterwards.
 "Trying to tell if you feel good, or you feel bad.
 Whether you are taking your chances or you aren't.
 If you are bottling it.
 All of that goes through your head.
 He feeds off that.
 You need to try and block it out of your head."
 Facing Ding, Murphy made breaks of 77, 66, and 121 as he took a 4–1 lead.
 Ding won the next two frames, but Murphy took frame eight with a 94 break to secure a 5–3 victory.

 Semi-finals

-Shaun Murphy (right; pictured in 2025) made of 131, 140, and 141 as he defeated Gary Wilson to reach his 28th ranking final.
+Shaun Murphy (right; pictured in 2025) made of 131, 140, and 141 as he defeated Gary Wilson 6–4 to reach his 28th ranking final.